 2.11.4 Determination of Vitamin C

-A quantity 1 g sample was macerated with 20 ml of 0.4 % oxalic acid for 10 minutes and centrifuged for 5 minutes.
+A quantity of 1 g sample was macerated with 20 ml of 0.4 % oxalic acid for 10 minutes and centrifuged for 5 minutes.
 The supernatant 1 ml was transferred into a test-tube to which 9 ml of 2, 6- dichlorophenol indophenol (12 mg/l) had been shaken and then mixed thoroughly by shaking.
-The absorbance of the resulting solution was taken at wavelength 520 nm at 15 seconds and 30 seconds against the corresponding blank.
+The absorbance of the resulting solution was taken at a wavelength of 520 nm at 15 seconds and 30 seconds against the corresponding blank.

 Concentration (mg/g) = Absorbance x Dilution x Path LengthExtraction Coefficient